vinli/docs/web/distance-services/distance-api.rst

 Distance API
 ------------
 A vehicles Odometer reading is not exposed through the OBDII port.
 However, knowing this reading can be handy in many use cases... thus we created Distance Service.
-Distance Service is our best effort guess at what the actual odometer of a car is at present time and/or to provide the milage travelled between 2 points in time.
+Distance Service is our best effort guess at what the actual odometer of a car is at present time and/or to provide the distance travelled between 2 points in time.

 **All distances are in meters.**